Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Introduction

-The hydrogenation of 4-Nitrophenol (4-NiP) using sodium borohydride (\(\text{NaBH}_4\)) in aqueous solutions is widely recognized as a benchmark reaction for evaluating the efficiency of heterogeneous catalysts~\cite{herves2012catalysis,goepel2014hydrogenation,aditya2015nitroarene,das2022advances}.
-This reaction is popular due to its operational simplicity and the convenience of \textit{in situ} monitoring using UV-visible spectroscopy.
+The reduction of 4-Nitrophenol (4-NiP) by sodium borohydride (\(\text{NaBH}_4\)) in aqueous solutions is widely recognized as a benchmark reaction for evaluating the efficiency of heterogeneous catalysts~\cite{herves2012catalysis,goepel2014hydrogenation,aditya2015nitroarene,das2022advances}.
+It has been first described over 20 years ago \cite{pradhan2001catalytic,ghosh2004bimetallic} and quickly gained popularity due to its operational simplicity and the convenience of \textit{in situ} monitoring using UV-visible spectroscopy.
 Traditionally, the reaction kinetics have been described as pseudo-first-order, characterized by a single reaction rate constant which depends on initial concentrations of $\NiP$ and $\BH$~\cite{wunder2010kinetic,thawarkar2018kinetic,ayad2020kinetic}.

 However, recent studies have shown that this reaction is more complex than previously thought.
 In fact, the catalysts used for the reaction also promote the hydrolysis of borohydride, leading to the formation of molecular hydrogen~\cite{varshney2023competition,grzeschik2020overlooked,serra2020simple}.
-Since this process is much faster than the hydrogenation of 4-NiP, experiments are typically carried out with a large excess of $\BH$ to ensure complete conversion of 4-NiP and to maintain pseudo-first-order kinetics~\cite{herves2012catalysis}.
-Also, some metals can catalyse direct hydrogenation of 4-NiP by dissolved hydrogen~\cite{vaidya2003synthesis,paun2016flow,grzeschik2020overlooked}.
+Since this process is much faster than 4-NiP reduction, experiments are typically carried out with a large excess of $\BH$ to ensure complete conversion of 4-NiP and to maintain pseudo-first-order kinetics~\cite{herves2012catalysis}.
+Also, some metals can catalyse the hydrogenation of 4-NiP by dissolved hydrogen~\cite{vaidya2003synthesis,paun2016flow,grzeschik2020overlooked}.
 In this case, some of the hydrogen produced by hydrolysis can be used for direct 4-NiP hydrogenation \cite{grzeschik2020overlooked}, while the rest is transported away from the catalytic region in the form of bubbles or via diffusion, and eventually leaves the reactor.
-The hydrogenation rate in this case depends on the balance between hydrogen production and the rate at which it leaves the system, which ultimately depends on the onset of bubbling~\cite{oehmichen2010influence,solymosi2022nucleation}.
+The 4-NiP to 4-AmP conversion rate in this case depends on the balance between hydrogen production and the rate at which it leaves the system, which ultimately depends on the onset of bubbling~\cite{oehmichen2010influence,solymosi2022nucleation}.
 Accordingly, as it has recently been discussed for other catalytic systems~\cite{heenen2024mesoscopic}, transport of hydrogen becomes a crucial factor in determining the catalyst efficiency.